 Tax Revenue Limitations.
 Actual state tax revenue for fiscal 2006 exceeded the permissible state tax revenue limit set by Chapter 62F by \$52.1 million.
-Pursuant to law, that amount is diverted from the General Fund to the temporary holding account, and subject to any adjustment upon audit of the revenue amounts, the balance in the temporary holding account ultimately is transferred to the Commonwealth Stabilization Fund.
+Pursuant to law, that amount is diverted from the General Fund to the temporary holding account, and subject to any adjustment upon audit of the revenue amounts, the balance in the temporary holding account ultimately is transferred to the Stabilization Fund and the General Fund.